MV Empire Faith: World War II

-Empire Faith arrived at Belfast, Co Antrim on 10 January 1944.
+Empire Faith arrived at Belfast, County Antrim on 10 January 1944.
 She sailed on 27 January for Newport, Monmouthshire, arriving on 30 January.
 She departed from Newport on 29 April for the Belfast Lough, arriving the next day.
 She sailed on 2 May to join Convoy OS76 km, which had departed from Liverpool that day and split at sea on 13 May.
 Convoy OS 76 arrived at Freetown on 22 May.
 Empire Faith was in the portion of the convoy that formed KMS 50 and arrived at Gibraltar on 15 May.
 She was carrying general cargo.
 She joined Convoy KMS 50, which departed that day and arrived at Alexandria on 25 May.
 She departed on 3 June for Port Said, arriving the next day and then sailed to Kosseir, from where she departed on 9 June for Aden, arriving on 14 June.
 Empire Faith was a member of Convoy AB 41, which departed on 16 June and arrived at Bombay on 24 June.
 She detached from the convoy, sailing to Melbourne, Victoria, Australia, where she arrived on 19 July.

 Empire Faith sailed on 7 September for Adelaide, South Australia, arriving two days later.
 She departed on 8 October for Port Lincoln, where she arrived on 10 October.
 Ten days later, she sailed for Colombo, arriving on 10 November.
 She departed on 14 November for Madras, India, arriving three days later.
 Empire Faith sailed on 9 December for Cochin, where she arrived on 12 December.
 She departed the next day for Lourenço Marques, Mozambique, arriving on 27 December.

 Empire Faith sailed on 1 January 1945 for Aden, arriving on 15 January.
 She departed on 28 January for Abadan, Iran, arriving on 4 February and departing nine days later for Karachi, India, where she arrived on 18 February.
 She sailed on 22 February for Bombay, arriving two days later.
 Empire Faith sailed on 5 March for Mombasa, Kenya, where she arrived on 14 March.
 She sailed a fortnight later for Diégo-Suarez, Madagascar, arriving on 31 March.
 On 4 April, Empire Faith sailed for Mauritius, where she arrived on 8 April.
 She departed on 26 April for Durban, South Africa, arriving on 2 May and sailing six days later for Port Elizabeth, arriving on 9 May.
 She departed on 12 May for Cape Town, arriving two days later and sailing on 16 May for Gibraltar, where she arrived on 5 June.
 She sailed that day for Liverpool, arriving on 10 June.